instinct8e/recordlivestream/README.md

 # recordlivestream

-This is used to racord any Live stream comming from the internet.
+This is used to record any Live stream comming from the internet.

-I am mostly using it to record from reddit /r/nflstreams.

 V1:
 1.Find stream